mcarvin8/prepare-salesforce-sandboxes/README.md

 The environment requires Python 3 and the Salesforce CLI (`sf`).

+This [Salesforce issue](https://issues.salesforce.com/issue/a028c00000x9ZiUAAU/release-of-selective-sandbox-access-delayed) with Public Groups in sandboxes has been resolved with API version 61.
+The simple salesforce connection must be established at API version 61 in order for `ActivationUserGroupId` to be present in the Tooling API.
+The scripts should connect to your Production org at the latest API version supported.

 ## Authenticate to Production using the Salesforce CLI

-You must first authenticate to your production org using the Salesforce CLI.
+You can authenticate to your Production org in 1 of 2 ways using the Salesforce CLI.

-The below sandbox Python scripts require the Production Alias used when authenticating.
+1. Authenticate using an existing alias
+2. Authenticate using a Force Auth URL

+Please ensure you only use one of the 2 flags for authentication.
+If you provide both, it will default to alias first.

+### Using an Alias

+To authenticate with an existing alias, you must provide the sandbox script with the `--alias` flag.

-You can use the provided SFDX authenticate script with the Force Auth URL and the desired alias.
+Optionally, you can use the included SFDX authenticate script with the Force Auth URL and the desired alias.

 ```
 USAGE